A Healthier Reincarnation of a Classic Confection

 Preheat oven to 350 and oil doughnut pans with organic coconut oil.

-In a high-speed blender (I use a Vitamix), make 1 Cup Coconut Flour finer by blending on High, until it becomes a visibly finer consistency.
+In a high-speed blender (I use a Vitamix), make 1 Cup Coconut Flour finer by blending on High, until it becomes a visibly smaller, and almost powdery consistency.

 Add 1 Cup Old-Fashioned Oats to the blender, blending on high, until it also becomes a fine flour.